christiaanjacobs/apply_awe/README.md

 # Applying multilingual AWE models

 ## Overview

-Applying AWE models to extracted speech features.
+The provided code is for applying a multilingual AWE model to a set of speech features, specifically MFCCs, extracted from isolated word segments.
 The experiemnts for producing the AWE models are described in:
 - C. Jacobs, H. Kamper, and Y. Matusevych, "Acoustic word embeddings for zero-resource languages using self-supervised contrastive learning and multilingual adaptation," in *Proc.
 SLT*, 2021. [[arXiv](https://arxiv.org/abs/2103.10731)]

 - C. Jacobs and H. Kamper, "Multilingual transfer of acoustic word embeddings improves when training on languages related to the target zero-resource language," in *Proc.
 Interspeech*, 2021. [[arXiv](https://arxiv.org/abs/2106.12834)]